johnwargo/outlook-kill-completed-tasks/readme.md

 Well, I tried to select all, then delete them, but Outlook couldn't handle that.
 Next I tried deleting them in batches, but since several of the actual tasks were recurring tasks, that wouldn't work either as I would have to click the Outlook confirmation dialog's **Yes** button 348,000 times to delete them.

-Fortunately, I knew how to maniuplate Outlook items programatically, so this simple utility app was born.
+Fortunately, I knew how to maniuplate Outlook items programatically, so this simple Delphi utility app was born.
 The code finds the tasks folder in Outlook, then deletes all completed tasks.
+You'll need a copy of [Delphi](https://www.embarcadero.com/products/delphi) to compile this code.
+You may also be able to compile it using the open source [Lazarus](https://www.lazarus-ide.org/) IDE, but I haven't tried.

 I imagine it will run for days on my wife's new system.
 I didn't build in a way to cancel processing, so once it starts, it will run until it completes or until you kill the task.

 The source code, as is, doesn't actually delete anything.
-I've commented out the line that does it, it looks like this:
+I've commented out the line that does it, it currently looks like this:

 ``` Pascal
 // Uncomment the following line when you're ready to delete entries